Understanding Phone Mount Compatibility: What You Need to Know

 Is it true that magnetic phone mounts are bad for your phone's battery or GPS signal?

 That's mostly an old myth from when magnets were stronger and phones were less shielded.
 Modern magnetic mounts typically use small, focused magnets that are designed not to interfere with your phone's internal components.
-I've used magnetic mounts for years, including with my current phone, and I haven't noticed any degradation in battery life or GPS accuracy.
+Magnetic mounts have a long track record with no meaningful effect on battery life or GPS accuracy.
 The real concern is if the magnet is so strong it warps the phone case, which is rare.

 Sources